 The concept of providing training material for those actively involved in the food processing industry was proposed in 2002 by then IUFoST President Walter Spiess.
 This was in response to a series of Millennium Goals put forth by the United Nations.
 One of these goals was the reduction of poverty and hunger in the world.
 Dr. Spiess felt that training and education were essential components in addressing the issue of world hunger.
 In response to this initiative, the president appointed a Distance Education Task Force, which then drafted a plan to develop a series of subject modules in various areas of food processing that could be offered to food industry workers.

 During the period from 2005 to 2007, a pilot training module in Food Dehydration and Drying was prepared to serve as a basis from which other subject modules could be developed.
 Discussions also took place to determine the levels of complexity expected for each subject area.
 In 2007, a team of volunteers was assembled from the International Food Science community to develop the actual training material.
 These individuals are literally from all the continents of the world and reflect a global commitment to the growth and betterment of Food Science and Food Processing.
 They include university professors and Food Science consultants - all with extensive experience in their respective areas of expertise.
 Many of the module developers are also members of the International Academy of Food Science and Technology (IAFoST) who have been honoured with this distinction for their notable contributions to Food Science in their home countries or internationally.
-The background of the individual course developers will be summarized with the course material for each subject.
+The background of the individual course developers is summarized with the course material for each subject.

 Overseeing the development of the course material and attending to the various administrative concerns is the Distance Education Task Force chaired by Dr. Daryl Lund, Professor Emeritus, University of Wisconsin - Madison USA.